krischer/seishub.plugins.how_to_extend_seishub/README.md

   [relational databases](http://en.wikipedia.org/wiki/Relational\_database)
   might prove useful.

-### Things to know about SeisHub
+### Things to Know About SeisHub

-SeisHub is an XML database meaning that it, as a fundamental unit, stores XML documents.
+[SeisHub](http://github.com/barsch/seishub.core) is a XML database meaning that it, as a fundamental unit, stores XML documents.
 For you this means that your data has to be available in XML.
 This is feasible in most cases.
 Later on we will also learn how to deal with binary data, e.g.  images, large binary time series in a custom format, ...

+#### Terminology

+ * **Package:** A component to structure stored files into categories.
+A SeisHub plug-in can define one or more packages.
+Every package can store resources of one or more different resource types.
+ * **Document:** An actual XML document.
+ * **Resource:** A logical XML document with an associated resource type.
+One resource can have multiple revisions, each a seperate document.
+ * **Resource Type:** Every resource needs to have a type, called a resource type.
+ * **Mapper:** A mapper (in a SeisHub plug-in) is a Python function that is called everytime a specified URL is requested.
+Enables completely customized SeisHub behaviour.

 ### Designing the Plug-in